-Before studying such finite underidentified models, though, I study the closely related class of first-order underidentified ones.
+I also study the closely related class of first-order underidentified models.
 The reason is threefold.
-First, in a formal sense that I will characterise below, first-order underidentification can be regarded as the limiting case of finite underidentification when the isolated solutions converge to each other.
+First, in a formal sense that I will characterise below, first-order underidentification can often be regarded as the limiting case of finite underidentification when the isolated solutions converge to each other.
 Second, the methods I propose to deal with the former turn out to be very useful for the purposes of dealing with the latter.
-Finally, the behaviour of Generalised Method of Moment (GMM) estimators and hypothesis tests in first-order underidentified models has become the focus of increasing attention (see Kleibergen (2005) and Dovonon and Renault (2013)).
+Finally, the behaviour of Generalised Method of Moment (GMM) estimators and hypothesis tests in first-order underidentified models has become the focus of increasing attention (see Kleibergen (2005), Dovonon and Renault (2013, 2020), Dovonon and Hall (2018) and Dovonon, Hall and Kleibergen (2020)).
 As mentioned before, in those situations the expected Jacobian of the moment conditions is singular, but not necessarily zero, so that the usual asymptotic theory for standard GMM estimation breaks down.
-In contrast, the procedures that I propose will restore conventional GMM asymptotics, as the results in Lee and Liao (2018) confirm for the special case of a zero expected Jacobian.
+In contrast, the procedures that I propose will restore conventional GMM asymptotics thanks to the use of the additional information about the nature of the singularity, as the results in Lee and Liao (2018) confirm for the special case of a zero expected Jacobian.4

-The paper is also somewhat related to two different strands of the literature that have gained prominence in the last two decades.
-One is the weak instruments literature (see e.g. Stock, Wright and Yogo (2002) and Dufour (2003), or more recently Antoine and Renault (2010)).
-Papers in this tradition often consider a zero rank Jacobian $\bar{D}(\beta)$ at $\beta_0$ as the limit of a sequence of data generating models indexed by the sample size for the purposes of developing reliable standard errors and tests of hypothesis about $\beta_0$ .
+The paper is also somewhat related to two different strands of the literature that have gained prominence in recent decades.
+One is the weak instruments literature (see e.g. Stock, Wright and Yogo (2002), Dufour (2003) or Antoine and Renault (2010)).
+Papers in this tradition often consider a zero rank Jacobian $\bar{D}(\alpha)$ at α_0 as the limit of a sequence of data generating models indexed by the sample size for the purposes of developing reliable standard errors and tests of hypothesis about α_0 .
 By going to the limit and exploiting the additional moment conditions associated to a singular but not necessarily null Jacobian, I restore standard asymptotics.
-The other strand is the set estimation literature (see e.g. Chernozhukov, Hong and Tamer (2007) or more recently Yildiz (2012)), whose objective is to consistently estimate the set of values of $\beta$ that satisfy (1).
+The other strand is the set estimation literature (see e.g. Chernozhukov, Hong and Tamer (2007) or Yildiz (2012)), whose objective is to consistently estimate the set of values of α that satisfy (1).
 By making the additional assumption that the identified set is finite and modifying the usual GMM objective accordingly, I also estimate the set within a standard asymptotic framework.